-He returned home to compete in Super Formula, driving for Team Le Mans.
-Kamui achieved two podium finishes that year and finished the season at the 6th position which was below his ambitions and expectations, so he left the series and started preparing for the new challenge.
+After leaving Formula One, Kobayashi returned home to compete in Japanese Super Formula.
+He was driving the #8 Toyota for Kygnus Sunoco Team Le Mans.
+Kamui achieved two podium finishes that year and finished the season sixth in the points.

-In 2016, Kobayashi was confirmed as a member of Toyota Motorsport’s team in the WEC.The Japanese driver was teamed with Mike Conway and Stephane Sarrazin in LMP1 class and that crew finished 2nd at Le Mans and at Silverstone before finishing 3rd in Mexico City, which means they have an excellent chance to finish high in the standings at the end of the campaign.
+In 2016, Kobayashi was confirmed as a member of Toyota Gazoo Racing’s team in the FIA World Endurance Championship.The Japanese driver was teamed with Mike Conway and Stephane Sarrazin in the #6 Toyota TS050 Hybrid.

 They were second overall at Le Mans in a dramatic finish when the leading car (#5 Toyota) stopped on the last lap.
 Later in the season, they added four more WEC podiums and a victory at Fuji to finish third in the final LMP1 standings.

 For the 2017 FIA WEC season, Kobayashi's car was renumbered to #7.
 Mike Conway and Jose Maria Lopez stayed with him, except at Le Mans, where Stephane Sarrazin replaced Lopez.